 Watch the video on 'What’s an Asset Protection Trust?'

 Like this video?
-Subscribe
+Subscribe to our channel.

-Revocable or an Irrevocable Asset Protection Trust, what does that mean?
+Revocable or Irrevocable, what does that mean?

 Revocable is when the original person with the property transfers (repositions) the property to the entity with strings attached.
 The Grantor, the Trustee, and the beneficiary are the same person.
 Effectively you have kissed yourself on the hand and blessed yourself as the Pope.
 A revocable trust does absolutely nothing for protect your wealth.
 Many lawyers recommend revocable versions for avoiding probate, recognizing that the entity is not worth the paper it’s written on for protecting assets against frivolous lawsuits and the avoidance of estate taxes.